|

 journal to publish their maverick physics paper where they prove Einstein

-was wrong... then the papers are rejected everywhere... and finally, if
+Was Wrong... then the papers are rejected everywhere... and finally, if

 the crackpot complains that everyone is against them, it means that the

-good reason, but occasionally not.)
+with good reason, but occasionally not.)

 At first I suspected that the skeptics might be joking, but in questioning